Miserable heat threatens millions of Texans who remain without power in the wake of storm Beryl | KRDO

 Patrick said he has stressed to CenterPoint Energy, the utility with the vast majority of outages in the area, the importance of restoring power as quickly as possible.
 The utility estimates about 80% of its customers in Houston are without power.

 But CenterPoint officials say it could be several days before power is fully restored to its customers, though it hopes to restore service to 1 million customers by Wednesday night.
-As of Tuesday night, more than 1.3 million of its customers were still in the dark.
+As of Wednesday morning, more than 1.3 million of its customers were still in the dark.

-President Joe Biden approved a federal emergency disaster declaration that will assist with some recovery costs, including clearing debris, Texas Governor Greg Abbott’s office said.
+President Joe Biden approved a federal emergency disaster declaration that will assist with some recovery costs, including clearing debris, Texas Gov. Greg Abbott’s office said.

 But before long-term recovery efforts get underway, many frustrated residents are grappling with how to address their immediate needs.